git-town/git-town/documentation/commands/git-town.md

 * *config*
 > Displays the current Git Town configuration.
+>
+> With the `--reset` flag, cleanly remove all Git Town configuration from the current repository.
+> With the `--setup` flag, start the Git Town configuration wizard.

 * *main-branch*
 > Displays the name of the main development branch.